Privacy Notice – Your Data

 Data being used or shared for purposes beyond individual care does not include your data being shared with insurance companies or used for marketing purposes and data would only be used in this way with your specific agreement.

-Be informed about the processing of your personal information by the Practice (done through this notice)
+Be informed about the processing of your personal information by Haringey GP Federation (done through this notice)

 - Access the information we hold about you (paper, digital or electronic copies)

-- Ask the Practice to correct or complete your personal information
+- Ask us to correct or complete your personal information

-- Ask the Practice to erase your personal information under certain circumstances, if the Practice does not have a lawful basis to process it
+- Ask us to erase your personal information under certain circumstances, if we do not have a lawful basis to process it

-- Ask the Practice to restrict the processing of your personal information under certain circumstances
+- Ask us to restrict the processing of your personal information under certain circumstances

 - Ask us not to process your personal information

 - Ask us not to use your personal information for public interests, direct marketing, profiling, research or statistical purposes

 - Receive a response to your access or change request within a calendar month

 Requests for information

 Please complete a Request for Access to Records request via the secure form.